 Few places in the U.S. are as dog-friendly as California.
-With its comfortable climate, open spaces, and welcoming cities, the Golden State is an earthly pup paradise, and chief among its charms are the 840 miles of Pacific coastline.
+With its comfortable climate, open spaces, and welcoming cities, the Golden State is an earthly pup paradise, and chief among its charms are the 1350 kilometres of Pacific coastline.
 From San Diego to the North Coast, many Cali beaches are open to dogs ready to fly through the sand and romp in the waves with joyful abandon.
 If you’re exploring California with a furry companion, don’t miss these eight dog-friendly beaches, listed south to north.

 Dog Beach, San Diego

 Dog-friendly coastline doesn't come much better than this Ocean Beach landmark, which has been hosting pups and their humans for more than 40 years.
 Today, the wide swath of sand on the point where the San Diego River meets the Pacific is perpetually packed with pooches sprinting through the shallows and lounging in the sun.
 Come early to find parking, then make a day of it: From the beach, it’s an easy walk to the OB Pier, Dog Beach Dog Wash, and Newport Avenue breweries like Helm’s, Culture, and Belching Beaver, where the beers are cold and canines are welcome.